arenekosreal/com.qq.QQ/README.md

 ### Camera

 Due to that QQ access camera devices directly and we only expose `--device=dri`, QQ will not find your camera devices.
-We will test adding `--device=usb` as many of those camera devices are connected to host through USB bus, even integrated one.
-But `--device=usb` is only available since flatpak version 1.15.11 so you have to wait for some time.
+If you still want to use camera, you can revert [1b4f106](https://github.com/arenekosreal/com.qq.QQ/commit/1b4f1062bc786f4dbc34f0d11667d4ad7a91456f) and rebuild the modified manifest with flatpak-builder or use `flatpak override` to use `--device=all` again.

-If you still want to use camera, you can revert [1b4f106](https://github.com/arenekosreal/com.qq.QQ/commit/1b4f1062bc786f4dbc34f0d11667d4ad7a91456f) and rebuild the modified manifest with flatpak-builder.
+According to [here](https://github.com/flatpak/flatpak/issues/1715), using pipewire is prefered to access video devices.

-Update: We found that QQ still cannot found integrated camera even `--device=usb` is added.
-What's more, according to [here](https://github.com/flatpak/flatpak/issues/1715), using pipewire is prefered to access video devices.
-So we think if you still want to using camera, you have to revert commit mentioned above.
+So we think if you still want to using camera, you have to revert commit mentioned above or use `flatpak override` to open devices.

 P.S: You can check [here](https://github.com/electron/electron/issues/42608) for more info.